puneet336/InfluxDBv2/README.md

 sudo vi /etc/systemd/system/myinfluxdb.service
 ```

+influxd sends outputs all logs to console so we will take help of systemd service and rsyslog to manage logging.
 Add the following lines to the file:

 [Unit]
 Description=High-performance, cost-effective and scalable time series database, long-term remote storage for Prometheus